logsem/clutch/theories/approxis/README.md

 Files: `prg_extension.v` and `prg_prf.v`

 We prove two important properties of the PRGs:
 - In `prg_extension.v`, we prove the extension property, namely that from a PRG adding d random bits to a random generator, we can construct another PRG adding 2*d random bits.
+This proof was one of the first one I wrote, so it is actually not valid: it does not reduce to the PRG game, but assume an erroneous lemma allowing to permute the left/right side of the game in-proof, greatly simplifying the reasoning.
+It should be redone properly.
 - In `prg_prf.v`, we prove we can construct a PRF if we have a PRG.
 This proof is not complete, however, we need some assumptions on the PRG, namely that it is iterable, to carry out the proof.

 The extension proof comes from section 5.4 of The Joy of Cryptography, Mike Rosulek, 2020.